akolybelnikov/dev-resume/README.md

 ## Interested in
 creating tools for developers with Rust and Javascript, learning about functional programming.

-## In a couple of years
-I see myself either digitally nomading and working from "homes" in for example Greece, Canary Islands or Argentina, or permanently living somewhere where it doesn't rain in cold showers almost daily.
-Professionally I'm aiming at a full-time functional programming position working with something like Closure and Reason.

 ## You can find me here
 <a href="https://twitter.com/rokkapi" title="Follow me on Twitter">
   <img